muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How do you ensure your own system doesn't get hacked?"**
-A: "We apply Zero Trust to ourselves.
-Our engineers access production systems through the same Aegis Gateway policies.
-We run penetration tests quarterly.
-All code goes through security review.
-We use secrets management (Vault) and log everything to an immutable audit trail."
+A: "We'd apply Zero Trust to ourselves.
+Our engineers would access production systems through the same Aegis Gateway policies.
+We'd run penetration tests quarterly.
+All code would go through security review.
+We'd use secrets management (Vault) and log everything to an immutable audit trail."

 **Q: "What about GDPR compliance?"**
-A: "We're GDPR compliant.
-User data is encrypted at rest and in transit.
-We support data deletion requests (right to be forgotten).
-We don't share data with third parties.
-Device health data is anonymized for ML training.
-Employees can request their data export at any time."
+A: "We'd be GDPR compliant.
+User data would be encrypted at rest and in transit.
+We'd support data deletion requests (right to be forgotten).
+We wouldn't share data with third parties.
+Device health data would be anonymized for ML training.
+Employees could request their data export at any time."

 ---